Matqyou/BountyTracker/readme.md

 You will need these dependencies:
  - [Python](https://www.python.org/downloads/)
  - pip (it comes with Python, open command prompt and type "pip" to check if you have it)
- - Tesseract optical character recognition (I included it into the project already)
  - [ImDisk Toolkit](https://downloads.sourceforge.net/project/imdisk-toolkit/20240210/ImDiskTk-x64.zip?ts=gAAAAABl82xl4MAqL01bx9vmWpqtEAdTGUTDAErm8_jyQWfQGzS71z0HraafbrVSwYmn6K3H5wLBvJoTV3hvR9hC5TSNQ8SUyg%3D%3D&amp;r=https%3A%2F%2Fsourceforge.net%2Fprojects%2Fimdisk-toolkit%2Ffiles%2Flatest%2Fdownload)(Optional)
 this tool allows you to create a virtual disk on your ram, it can speed up the loading and saving times for tesseract-ocr because it requires to save the image to a disk before extracting optical characters(example: bounty label on your screen).